 The doctors at Fresno Oral Maxillofacial Surgery & Dental Implant Center offer wisdom teeth removals in Clovis, CA. Third molars, also known as wisdom teeth, are the final set of teeth that develop and grow into the dental arch.
-These teeth usually erupt around the ages of 17 and 25, but can develop earlier or later.
-Many times these teeth do not have enough room to grow into their proper positions, which can result in complications such as impaction, dental crowding, shifting of teeth, and pain, among other issues.
+These teeth usually erupt around the ages of 17 and 25 but can develop earlier or later.
+Many times, these teeth do not have enough room to grow into their proper positions, which can result in complications such as impaction, dental crowding, shifting of teeth, and pain, among other issues.
 Routine dental exams well before the wisdom teeth have fully developed can help your dental care professional determine if these molars need to be removed.
 If they do need to be extracted, you may be referred to an oral and maxillofacial surgeon, who specializes in wisdom teeth removal.

 An exam and X-rays will be given during your consultation with your oral surgeon to determine the best treatment plan.
-Early detection and removal of wisdom teeth is often recommended to prevent oral health problems.
+Early detection and removal of wisdom teeth are often recommended to prevent oral health problems.

 Why should wisdom teeth be removed?

-Many times, a patient’s mouth is simply too small to fit an extra set of molars.
+Many times, a patient’s mouth is too small to fit an extra set of molars.
 Most people have four wisdom teeth, although the number can vary.
 Removal of wisdom teeth before the root structure develops is often recommended by dental professionals if they are not positioned correctly.
 This is often easier on the patient and prevents oral health problems from occurring, such as

 - Impaction (in which a tooth has only partially erupted through the gums), which frequently leads to infection due to bacteria and germs hiding in the space created by the impacted tooth.